Shiyan-Sha/Shiyan-Sha.github.io/_pages/Experiences.md

       <div class="title"><strong>Participated in the writing and editing of the book “Science of City” (In Chinese)</strong></div>
     </div>
       <div class="competition-description" style="display: flex; align-items: center; padding-left: 0px; text-align: justify;">
-      <i>I contributed to the editing of the book “Science of City", which is a textbook to fill in the intermediate level (applied theory) of the urban science system and was selected as a textbook for urban and rural planning majors of the National Urban and Rural Planning Programme of the "14th Five-Year Plan".
-I was responsible for data collection, writing and editing, including chapters on urbanisation, laws of urban development, urban social systems, rural planning strategies, etc., and participated in the writing of about 100,000 words.</i>
+      <i>I contributed to the editing of the book Science of City, a textbook designed to bridge the gap at the intermediate level of the urban science system, focusing on applied theory.
+This book was selected as a textbook for urban and rural planning majors under the National Urban and Rural Planning Programme of the “14th Five-Year Plan.”
+My responsibilities included data collection, writing, and editing, with contributions to chapters on urbanization, urban development laws, urban social systems, rural planning strategies, and more, amounting to approximately 100,000 words.</i>
     </div>
     <strong><i style="color:#c02c38">As a Core Member</i></strong>
     <div class="author">Harbin Institute of Technology</div>